Skip to content

 The application also sought to add two new pieces of art, which Wong-Doo said will come from artist Dale Rogers, whose two sculptures “Away” and “Bird in Hand” are next to Town Hall as part of the Riverwalk.

-She said “Gulls” and “Vertical Water” will hopefully be in place in mid-January, weather permitting, with the former being purchased and remaining in place while the latter changes out.
+Arts Winchester board member Cynthia Randall selected two pieces, “Gulls” and “Vertical Water,” which will hopefully be in place in mid-January, weather permitting, with the former being purchased and remaining in place while the latter changes out.

 Of the 11 organizations to receive funds in late September, Arts Winchester ended up with a $33,600-piece of the ARPA pie.